quintel/merit/README.md

 The marginal_costs (EUR/MWh/year) are calculated by dividing the variable costs (EUR/plant/year) of the participant by one plant's annual electricity production (in MWh/plant).

-The marginal costs can be queried from the ETEngine's GQL with the following query:
+The marginal costs can be queried from the ETEngine's GQL with the following

-TODO: Adjust to concrete Query to get the marginal costs (divide by...)
+query:

     V(converter_key, variable_costs_per(:mwh_electricity))